pranav0905bala/My-Portfolio/README.md

 ### 👋 Welcome!

-I’m a graduate Electrical Engineer (M.S., University of Cincinnati) specializing in **robotics, embedded systems, and electromechanical design**.
+I’m a graduate Electrical Engineer (M.S., University of Cincinnati) specializing in **robotics, mechatronics, and electromechanical design**.
 My focus is on building and validating **real-world hardware systems**, with strong emphasis on **system integration, control systems, and hardware debugging**.

 ---

 ### 💼 Professional Summary

-- 🤖 Developed real-time control systems for a 2-DOF robotic wrist exoskeleton, improving control stability by 14%
+- 🤖 Developed real-time control algorithms for a 2-DOF robotic wrist exoskeleton
-- ⚙️ Built embedded systems integrating sensors, actuators, and microcontrollers for robotic and automation applications
-- 🧪 Designed and executed test procedures for electromechanical systems, improving reliability and performance
+- 🧪 Designed human-robot interaction protocol  to quantify muscle synchronization patterns
-- 🔍 Applied signal processing techniques in MATLAB to analyze multi-channel EMG data and improve system accuracy
+- 🔍 Developed a signal processing pipeline in MATLAB to compute **Intermuscular Coherence** from multi-channel EMG data

 ---